March 2015 Newsletter

-I have been playing a lot more with the UAV and you can see some more footage from the Phantom and Go Pro HD Hero 4 set up later.
+I've been playing a lot more with the UAV and you can see some more footage from the Phantom and Go Pro HD Hero 4 set up later.

-Anyway, hopefully this finds you all well and gearing up for a few months of shooting all the cool things that Spring and Summer bring, I know I am.
+Anyway, hopefully this finds you all well and gearing up for a few months of shooting all the cool things that Spring and Summer bring.
+I know I am.

 I love to diversify and continuously learn new skills within the imaging industry.
 It keeps me on my toes, current and up to date and more importantly, happy in what I do.
 I am not sure if I could be doing nothing but wedding photography or simply portraits…I would more than likely become bored to tears.

-With that in mind, in this months news:
+With that in mind, in this month's news:

 So let’s start with the drone stuff…

 After only a few weeks playing with this quadcopter, I have to say it is one of the most fun pass-times that I have got into for a long time.
 Flying the Phantom 2 is relatively easy once you get the hang of it but it is all the other things that flying a quad or UAV brings:

 I did actually have a seagull "move in for attack" during my first ever flight.
 However, I quickly maneuvered away and he flew off.
 All I can think of is that he/she was protecting its young or territory.
 I made a note to stay away from that park in the future.
 Respect the birds!

 This was one of the first things I tried when I bought the quad and during the flight, I switched the controller off with my heart beating around 200bpm.